UKHomeOffice/engineering-guidance-and-standards/docs/principles/zero-trust.md

 these in mind and pay particular attention to:

 - Encryption of all data at rest and in transit
-- Implement access policies for interactions across your systems and components.
-Base these on the principle of least privilege
+- Implement access policies for interactions across your systems and components, base these on the principle of least privilege
-- Authentication and authorisation of all connections
+- Assume requests against services are untrusted, use authentication and authorisation to prove otherwise
-- Monitoring user and agent behaviour
+- Monitor user and agent activity against expected behaviour and health, and maintain traceability of actions

 ---